Skip to main content

 Why most people don't

-A competent contractor will typically remove a small garage roof in half a day for £550–£950 including disposal and waste transfer notes.
+A competent contractor will typically remove a small garage roof in half a day, priced on a fixed quote including disposal and waste transfer notes.
 Given the RPE, coveralls, tipping fees and the labour, DIY rarely saves money and carries meaningful risk.

 Frequently asked questions